Intent

 Individual Lessons

-Individual lesson plans may be taken directly from available resources and adapted to suit the class.
-If the class teacher is confident he/she may choose to plan the lessons in their entirety.
-This is, in many ways, preferable, but teachers should ensure they plan to the weekly learning intentions of the unit of work.
+Individual lesson plans are taken directly from available resources and adapted to suit the class.
 This will ensure logical progression throughout the unit of work and means skills will not be taught in isolation and there is a clear end objective.
 This objective may be realised explicitly in the final lesson.
 For example, with a performance in Dance, or a full (age appropriate) rules tournament in Games.

 Basic Lesson Plan